Cambodian Center for Human Rights: Kem Sokha

-CCHR was founded in 2002 by Kem Sokha, a member of the National Assembly from 1993–98, a member of the Senate from 1999 to 2002, leader of the Human Rights Party (the “HRP”) from 2007, Vice-President of the new opposition, the Cambodia National Rescue Party (the “CNRP”), from 2012 until the present day, and former first Vice-President of the National Assembly from 2014-15.
+CCHR was founded in 2002 by Kem Sokha, a member of the National Assembly from 1993 to 1998, a member of the Senate from 1999 to 2002, leader of the Human Rights Party (the “HRP”) from 2007, vice-president of the new opposition, the Cambodia National Rescue Party (the “CNRP”), from 2012 until the present day, and former first vice-president of the National Assembly from 2014 to 2015.
 CCHR was officially registered with the Ministry of Interior in October 2002 and launched on 12 November 2002 to promote and protect democracy and human rights in Cambodia.
 It has since been governed by an impressive Board of Directors who share a passion for human rights and Cambodia.

 They became the key project of CCHR's Community Empowerment Program (the “CEP”).
 In December 2006, Kem Sokha and other civil rights leaders were arrested and imprisoned for allegedly defaming the Royal Government of Cambodia (the “RGC”).
 They were released after a campaign led by CCHR's next President, Ou Virak.

 Ou Virak

 From April 2007 to December 2013 Ou Virak was CCHR President.
 He was the founder of the Alliance for Freedom of Expression in Cambodia, and in 2007 won the Reebok Human Rights Award for his earlier campaign to secure both the release of the previous President of CCHR, Kem Sokha, and others from prison and the decriminalization of defamation in Cambodia.
-In January 2014 until December 2014, he served as Chair of the Board of Directors, during a year-long transition period when Chak Sopheap, one of Cambodia's pre-eminent female bloggers and a seasoned human rights and democracy activist, was appointed Executive Director and took over the day-to-day leadership of CCHR.
-Ou Virak then resigned from the Board of Directors in December 2014.
+In January 2014 until December 2014, he served as chair of the Board of Directors, during a year-long transition period when Chak Sopheap, one of Cambodia's pre-eminent female bloggers and a seasoned human rights and democracy activist, was appointed executive director and took over the day-to-day leadership of CCHR.
+Ou Virak then resigned from the board of directors in December 2014.

 Chak Sopheap

-Chak Sopheap has been the Executive Director of CCHR since March 2014.
+Chak Sopheap has been the executive director of CCHR since March 2014.
 As one of the country's most prominent human rights advocates, her work has been recognized by United States President Barack Obama, as well as by Cambodian civil society and the Cambodian people.

 Sopheap holds two bachelor's degrees in International Relations and Economics and a master's degree in International Peace Studies, which she completed at the International University of Japan.
 Sopheap also ran the Cambodian Youth Network for Change, which mobilized young activists around the country for greater civic engagement, until 2009 and is currently a contributing author to Global Voices Online and Future Challenges.
 Sopheap joined CCHR in late 2005 as an Advocacy Assistant, and later became an Advocacy Officer.
 In 2008, she left CCHR to continue her graduate studies in Japan and she rejoined CCHR in the middle of 2010 as the Executive Assistant, eventually becoming the Program Director in October 2011, leading to her current position.